haroonalbar/brownie_simple_storage/readme.md

 another way to add your accounts is through cmd.exe
         brownie accounts new name
                 add metamask privatekey
+                set password
         brownie accounts list *to list accounts*
         brownie accounts delete name*to delete accounts*

+        this is one of best ways to store your keys

+create .env and export private for testing